Easy tips for how to prevent bed bugs you can use

 A few simple tips you can use for how to prevent bed bugs in your home.

-If you really want to keep your home bed bug free, the first thing is to learn how to prevent bed bugs
+If you really want to keep your home bed bug free, learn how to prevent bed bugs

-If you have been on vacation or are going on vacation, be sure to check over your belongings and luggage whenever you travel.
+If you are going on vacation, be sure to check over your belongings and luggage whenever you travel.
 Most often bed bugs get into your home from some other location that already has a bed bug infestation.
-If you recently moved, or are moving, that is another time to make sure you check over the boxes and furniture you bring into your new home.
-If you are moving, a moving truck could be another place bed bugs could end up and be looking for a new place to hitchhike to.
-If someone previously used the truck that had bed bugs, there is a chance some got left behind in the truck, so check your belongings before you place them in your home.
+Whenever moving, make sure to check over the boxes and furniture you bring into your new home.
+A moving truck could be another place bed bugs could end up.

 You need to know where bed bugs hang out in order to prevent bed bugs